cogolabs/beyond/README.md

 ```
 $ docker run --rm -p 80:80 cogolabs/transcend transcend --help
 Usage of ./transcend:
+  -401-code int
+    	status to respond when a user needs authentication (default 418)
+  -404-message string
+    	message to use for unlisted hosts when learning is disabled or fails (default "Please contact your network administrators to whitelist this system.")
   -client-id string
     	OIDC client ID (default "f8b8b020-4ec2-0135-6452-027de1ec0c4e43491")
   -client-secret string